gerdyhigta50577/newpero/README.md

-The introduction of the first automated toll collection systems in the 20th century, such as electronic toll tags and automatic toll booths, improved efficiency and convenience for drivers on toll roads and bridges.
+The development of turnpikes, or toll roads, proliferated in the 19th century, with private companies or local governments collecting fees from travelers to fund road construction and maintenance.